benjaminzwhite/reasoning-models/README.md

 - [Zebra-CoT: A Dataset for Interleaved Vision Language Reasoning](https://arxiv.org/abs/2507.16746) - cool dataset, using a kind of "sketchpad" while reasoning
 - [ThinkAct: Vision-Language-Action Reasoning via Reinforced Visual Latent Planning](https://arxiv.org/abs/2507.16815) - NVIDIA; robotics related also, nice VLA approach
 - [3D-R1: Enhancing Reasoning in 3D VLMs for Unified Scene Understanding](https://arxiv.org/abs/2507.23478) - not sure if I understood appendix correctly but it seems the model dynamically moves around the 3D scene to get better perspectives to answer queries; cool approach if so, need to reread the details
+- [InstructVLA: Vision-Language-Action Instruction Tuning from Understanding to Manipulation](https://arxiv.org/abs/2507.17520) - "Additionally, InstructVLA surpasses baseline VLMs on multimodal tasks and exhibits inference-time scaling by leveraging textual reasoning to boost manipulation performance in both simulated and real-world settings."

 #### Topic - Robotics